Transformers: Rise of the Beasts: Casting

 On December 1, 2022, additional members of the voice cast were announced, consisting of Peter Dinklage as the film's antagonist Scourge, Michaela Jaé Rodriguez as the female Terrorcon Nightbird, Liza Koshy as Arcee, who replaced voice actress Grey DeLisle from both Bumblebee and Revenge of the Fallen, Cristo Fernández as Wheeljack and voice actors John DiMaggio and David Sobolov from previous installments in dual roles for each actor.
 DiMaggio voices Stratosphere, an Autobot that originated from the toyline of Revenge of the Fallen and the Dark of the Moon video game from 2009 to 2011, and Transit, a Decepticon that turns into a transit bus.
-Though the character was omitted from the final film due to poor test screening results.
-While Sobolov, being the sole cast member from the Beast Wars animated series, voiced both the Terrorcon Battletrap and the Maximal Rhinox, though Rhinox did not speak in the finished product.
+Transit was omitted from the final film due to poor test screening results, though the sole scene where he appears was animated.
+The scene was made available on home media releases.
+Sobolov, being the sole cast member from the Beast Wars animated series, voiced both the Terrorcon Battletrap and the Maximal Rhinox, though Rhinox does not speak in the finished product.

 Caple revealed that more members of the voice cast will be revealed in the coming months and expressed interest in bringing Mahershala Ali to provide voice work.
 On April 6, 2023, two months before the film's release, Tongayi Chirisa was announced to be voicing the Maximal Cheetor.
 Cheetor's original voice actor, Ian James Corlett expressed his support to Chirisa in the role later in that same month.
 On April 27, 2023, after the release of the second trailer, Colman Domingo was announced to be voicing Unicron.
 Ahead of the film's release in the same week that June, Sobolov revealed he had an additional third role as Apelinq, the Maximal leader before Primal; Apelinq is a post-Beast Machines character that originated in fiction created for BotCon, the official Transformers annual convention from the early 2000s.